vanzelleb/vanzelleb/README.md

 # Hi there!

-I'm experimenting with Javascript, Python, Machine Learning, APIs and UI/UX design.
+I'm experimenting with Javascript, Python, APIs and UI/UX design.

 **Stock portfolio app**